panurge-ws/ng-imago/README.md

 ## Ng-Imago
 ---

-**Ng-Imago is a module for AngularJS that aims to be a comprehensive library for managing manage images into your project.**
+**Ng-Imago is a module for AngularJS that aims to be a comprehensive library for managing images into your project.**

 Currently it's focused on: